Akhtuba

-The Akhtuba splits off the Volga above the city Volgograd (at 48.8167°N 44.6880°E), and flows toward the Volga Delta and Caspian Sea.
+The Akhtuba splits off the Volga shortly before the city of Volgograd (at 48.8167°N 44.6880°E), and flows toward the Volga Delta and Caspian Sea.
 The old beginning of Akhtuba was blocked by the dam of the Volga Hydroelectric Station; now it flows from the Volga via an artificial outtake canal 6.5 km long that starts below the dam.
 The river is 537 km long; the average water flow is 153 m3/s.

 The following cities lie on or near the Akhtuba: Volzhsky (at the beginning of the river), Leninsk, Znamensk, Akhtubinsk, Kharabali (within 5 kilometres of the river).
 The capital of the Golden Horde, Sarai Batu, was most likely located along the Akhtuba as well, not far from Kharabali.